Martinsbl/ble-workshop/README.md

     ![Error message](./images/error_message.png)

-    The error message shows the error code and where the code that produced the error is located.
+    The error message shows the error code and where the function that produced the error is located.
 In this case it is error number 1234 and the code that produced the error is located at line 805 in main.c.

 1. Try to replace `APP_ERROR_CHECK(1234);` with this code: